Caches

 The maximum number of objects to store in the cache.
 The default is 1000

-The maximum in seconds to keep an object in the cache since it's last access.
-So if an object is not accessed in this time or greater, it will be removed from the cache.
+The maximum number of seconds an object can be kept in the cache since its last access.
+If an object is not accessed at this time or greater, it will be removed from the cache.
 The default is 1800 seconds or 30 minutes.

 The maximum time in seconds to keep an object in the cache regardless if it's used or not.
 A default timeout of 0 = never expire, careful with this setting.
 The default is 3600 seconds or 60 minutes.